MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * **Cluster resources:** Like any other process running on the cluster, materialized views consume resources (CPU, memory) from the cluster.
 If the cluster is overloaded, adding materialized views to it may cause a degradation in the cluster's performance.
 Monitor your cluster's health using [cluster health metrics](../../../using-metrics.md#cluster-metrics).
 [Optimized autoscale](../../../manage-cluster-horizontal-scaling.md#optimized-autoscale) currently doesn't take materialized views health under consideration as part of autoscale rules.

-* **Overlap with materialized data:** During materialization time, all new records ingested to source table since last materialization (the `delta`) are processed and materialized into the view.
+* **Overlap with materialized data:** During materialization, all new records ingested to source table since the last materialization (the delta) are processed and materialized into the view.
 The higher the intersection between new-records and already-materialized-records is, the worse the performance of the materialized view will be.
 A materialized view will work best if the number of records being updated (for example, in `arg_max` view) is a small subset of the source table.
 If all or most of the materialized view records need to be updated in every materialization cycle, then the materialized view won't perform well.
 Use [extents rebuild metrics](../../../using-metrics.md#materialized-view-metrics) to identify this situation.

 * **Ingestion rate:** There are no hard-coded limits on the data volume or ingestion rate in the source table of the materialized view.
 However, the recommended ingestion rate for materialized views is no more than 1-2GB/sec.
 Higher ingestion rates may still perform well.
 Performance depends on cluster size, available resources, and amount of intersection with existing data.